 - Your PEO employs your workers.
 As an employer of record, your PEO employs your workers for you.
 Your PEO’s name will appear on your employee’s paychecks, and your PEO will assume responsibility for collecting W2s, running payroll, and administering benefits.

 - You manage your employees.
 Your company leases your workers from your PEO.
 While your PEO technically employs your workforce, you retain responsibility for day-to-day management and business decisions.
+While your staff are legally employed by the PEO, they remain worksite employees under your day-to-day management.

 - Employ workers on your behalf.
 Because PEOs employ workers on behalf of your business, partnering with a PEO can make it easier to hire out-of-state employees—you won’t need to worry about registering your business in every state where you have staff.
-Some PEOs also allow businesses to employ international workers.
+Some PEOs also allow businesses to hire international workers.

 - Support recruiting and hiring processes.
 A PEO can handle the administrative aspects of hiring and onboarding new employees, and some also support recruitment efforts.